ccfortenberry/cs484_hw3/README.md

-# cs484_hw2
+# cs484_hw3
-one hour jam: halloween
+one hour jam: shop

+# Description
+You are a starved cash register and you require funds to stay alive.
+Collect all the coins on the screen!

+# Release